RakhithJK/haraka-Haraka-wiki/Performance-Tuning.md

 ## node

+### nodes

+With `nodes=0` set in smtp.ini Haraka runs in a single process.
+If an error is encountered in Haraka or even a plugin, it can crash the entire mail server.
+Unless you're testing or bug hunting, this is not desirable.
+When `nodes=1` or higher is set, a supervisory "master" process is started.
+The master process takes care of making sure that there are *nodes* worker processes.
+If a worker crashes, the supervisor starts up a new one.

+Production Haraka servers should certainly have nodes set to some value higher than zero.
+If the server is running only Haraka, setting `nodes=cpus` will spawn a worker for each CPU core.
+This will likely be very near the optimal number of workers your hardware can handle.
+However, beware that [cpu options impact memory use](/haraka/Haraka/issues/1442).

 When running with `nodes=cpus`, setting the environment variable `NODE_CLUSTER_SCHED_POLICY=none` was found to significantly improve the amount of time before the SMTP banner was sent to a newly connected socket.
 Without this it would sometimes take over 30 seconds before the SMTP banner was sent, which caused many clients to disconnect before this happened.

 ## Haraka

-The `toobusy` plugin is highly recommended to prevent Haraka from becoming overwhelmed when under heavy load.
+The `toobusy` plugin is recommended to prevent Haraka from becoming overwhelmed when under heavy load.

 If you have any plugins that use Redis and store the Redis connection handle in `server.notes.redis`, then if you run `echo "MONITOR" | redis-cli`, you may find a lot of unexpected PUBLISH commands from Haraka.
 This comes from `haraka-results`.
 On high volume systems you will want to disable this behaviour by setting `redis_publish=false` in `config/results.ini`.